braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/data_points.md

 # Data Points

-Data points are Braze's way was of defining a pricing structure, based on pieces of information logged against user profiles.
+Data points are Braze's way of defining a pricing structure, based on pieces of information logged against user profiles.
 See [Consumption Count](#consumption-count) below to see what data counts toward your data point allocation.

+You can find a more detailed breakdown of this definition in your MSA.

+{% alert important %}
+This pricing structure only applies to customers using in-app or in-browser messages, push, Content Cards, webhooks, and email services.
+{% endalert %}

 ## Management & Usage

 You can view your Data Points Usage on the __Subscriptions and Usage__ section in any of the tabs.
 Just go to your name in the top-right corner, click the drop down, and select __Subscriptions and Usage__.

 {% alert tip %}
+__Only update your deltas (changing data)!__

 To prevent using up your allocated data points, we recommend setting up a program that will to prevent sending the same, unchanging data from your app to Braze over and over.

-__Only update your deltas (changing data)!__
 {% endalert %}

 ## Consumption Count

+In sum, data points are accumulated when a user's profile data is updated or when they perform specific actions.
+Essentially, data points are counts of each of your users' `session starts`, `session ends`, `events`, and `purchases`.

+You can find a breakdown of how Braze accumulates data points below, but there are nuances beyond what you see here.
+If you ever have any questions about your billing, reach out to your Braze account manager.
 {% tabs %}
 {% tab General %}